marzamKI/scrnaseq_pipeline/README.md

 ```
 ## Overview
 The pipeline is composed of two executable R scripts:
-- **explore.R** Performs all the exploratory analysis (from loading the gene-expression matrix to tSNE and clustering).
+- **explore.R** Performs all the exploratory analysis (from loading the gene-expression matrix to UMAP and clustering).
 - **cluster.R** Performs differential expression analysis based on the selected resolution used for clustering.

 Run `Rscript explore.R -h` to see arguments to be passed with the **explore.R** script: